andrew/ultimate-awesome/README.md

 - [digi-tags](https://github.com/Eomm/digi-tags) - A collection of knowledge resources for IT enthusiast!.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-remote-sensing-papers](https://github.com/geoslegend/awesome-remote-sensing-papers) - Selection of remote sensing papers.
+- [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.
 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
 - [awesome-genaitech](https://github.com/hollobit/awesome-genaitech) - Awesome-GenAITech: a curated list of Generative AI Techniques.